flatiron-labs/book-club/the-art-of-agile-development/chapter-7-releasing.md

 - asynchronous integration - tends to disrupt flow and lead to broken builds

 **Questions:**
-  - how is this separate integratino machine diff from qa or staging?
+  - how is this separate integration machine diff from qa or staging?
   - How would we envision this in our world with perhaps Docker?